tstone/MicrowaveJS/README.md

 #### Advanced Post Headers

 `slug` -- Manually configure what the post slug should be.

 `comments` -- "true" or "false" to enable or disable comments

 ### Manually Specifying a Highlighting Language

 Start your code snippet with `lang: [language]`.
 "Lang" is case insensative.
+See the example.md blog post for sample syntax for all 3 code insertion formats.
 The following languages are supported:

 `bsh, c, cc, cpp, cs, csh, cyc, cv, htm, html, java, js, m, mxml, perl, pl, pm, py, rb, sh, xhtml, xml, xsl`